-For the first year, I was getting myself together and learning how to look after myself again after my mental illness, it was almost like learning from scratch and teaching yourself how to do things.
+For the first year, I was getting myself together and learning how to look after myself again.
+It was almost like learning from scratch and teaching yourself how to do things.

-One of our tutors said to us that there was this 6-week enterprise course, which was through Babbasa, and I thought, why not?
+When I was at college, one of our tutors said to us that Babbasa was offering a 6-week enterprise course, and I thought, why not?

 After I completed the enterprise course, Babbasa got me a mentor, called Amy, who was absolutely amazing.

-She helped me with understanding what I want to do and got me onto different programmes that I needed.
+She helped me to understand what I wanted to do, and got me onto different programmes that I needed to achieve it.

 Before that, year after year, I was doing different courses, not finding where I wanted to go, but Babbasa gave me a structure to help me understand what I was good at and what I needed to work on.

 They set up interviews for me as well, which were really really helpful.
-I first started with Babbasa, wanting to go into business and that’s gradually changed.
+When I first started with Babbasa, I wanted to go into business and that’s gradually changed.
 I’m now hoping to become a social worker.

 The team is really really lovely, and I get great support with what I want to do.
 Babbasa helped me to get onto a course to finish my maths, and I’ve now finished my GCSE’s and passed in sociology, psychology, and maths.